Palo Alto Referees are well trained and known for their fairness, skill and professionalism.

 However, the following four issues need more focus.

 The way you conduct yourself, and the progress you make to learn to be correct in your calls, are noticed by players, coaches and parents.
-None of us expect you to be 100% knowledgable and correct, as we all learn together.
-But when an AR is alert and running the touchline, or the CR is always near the play, with crisp decisions, everyone gains confidence.
-Even when the call is wrong, respect is given to the official that is putting in the effort, and doing it visibly.
+None of us expect you to be 100% knowledgable and correct all the time.
+We all learn together.
+But when an Assistant Referee is alert and running the touchline, or the Referee is always near the play, with crisp decisions, everyone gains confidence.
+Even when a call is incorrect, respect is given to the official that is visibly putting in the effort.